docker/app/examples/voting-app/README.md

 ### Initialize project

 In this example, we will create an app from the existing Docker sample `example-voting-app`.
-First download the project [here](https://github.com/dockersamples/example-voting-app).
+First download the `docker-stack.yml` [here](https://github.com/dockersamples/example-voting-app) ([direct link](https://raw.githubusercontent.com/dockersamples/example-voting-app/master/docker-stack.yml)

-Initialize the project using `docker-app init voting-app --compose-file example-voting-app/docker-stack.yml`.
+Initialize the project using `docker-app init voting-app --compose-file docker-stack.yml`.

 ### Edit metadata

 Go to `voting-app.dockerapp/` and open `metadata.yml` and fill the following fields:
 - description
 - maintainers
+- namespace

 ### Add variables to the compose file